HelChris/semesterproject2/README.md

 - A user with a stud.noroff.no email may register
 - A registered user may login and logout
-- A registered user may update their avatar and bio
+- A registered user may update their avatar
 - A registered user may view their credit balance
-- A registered user may create, edit, or delete a listing
+- A registered user may create and edit or delete their listing
 - A registered user may add a bid to other users’ listings
 - A registered user may view bids made on a listing
 - An unregistered user may search through listings